 - Validate feelings.
 Empathy for your child’s feelings can help calm your child down.
-For example, if your child wants a toy while shopping, a response could be, “I understand you’re sad you can’t have the toy, but right now we are shopping for other things.
-Maybe you can ask for it for your birthday.”
-This lets your child know you understand that when they are upset their feelings are important.
+For example, if your child wants a toy while shopping, a response could be, “I understand you’re sad you can’t have the toy, but right now we are shopping for other things.”
+This lets your child know you understand that they are upset and their feelings are important.

 - Redirect and/or distract.
 If you can tell your child is starting to get upset, try talking about something else or take your child to a different area for a change of scenery.
 You might be surprised at how this simple strategy works.

 - Communicate at your toddler’s level.
-When you are explaining to your child why they are being disciplined, it is best to kneel down so you are looking eye-to-eye with them versus towering over your child.
-Standing over them can be intimidating and seem punitive.
+When you are explaining to your child why they are being disciplined, it is best to kneel down so you are looking eye-to-eye versus towering over your child.
+Standing over your child can be intimidating and seem punitive.
 Avoid using lengthy explanations that your child may not understand or follow.